-Table 5, Model 1, shows the results of testing the relationship between financial capital and the financial performance of SMEs.
-The values in Table 5, Model 1, are the same as those in Table 4, Long-Term column, Panel A. We return to Table 5 for comparison with Model 2, Model 3, and Model 4.
-As previously explained, financial capital is related positive and significant with the financial performance of SMEs. increase/decrease in financial capital will trigger an increase/decrease in financial performance.
+Table 4, Model 1, shows the results of testing the relationship between financial capital and the financial performance of SMEs.
+The values in Table 4, Model 1, are the same as those in Table 3, Long-Term column, Panel A. We return to Table 4 for comparison with Model 2, Model 3, and Model 4.
+As previously explained, financial capital is related positive and significant with the financial performance of SMEs.
 This finding is in accordance with the explanation of the RBV theory and the findings of other researchers, thus supporting our first hypothesis.

 Model 2 presents the results of testing the moderating effect of financial constraints on the relationship between financial capital and the financial performance of SMEs.
 The results show that financial constraints are proven to weaken the relationship between financial capital and the financial performance of SMEs, thus supporting our second hypothesis.
 SMEs experiencing financial constraints will find it difficult to increase their financial capital, especially external capital, such as bank credit or other external sources.
-Lenders will find it difficult to approve loans from financially constrained SMEs, because they are worried about the risk of default.
+Lenders will find it difficult to approve loans from financially constrained SMEs because they are worried about the risk of default.
 Therefore, lenders may require higher return requirements for financially constrained companies.
 For SMEs, if they agree to high return terms, it will increase the cost of capital, which will increase their financial costs.
 So, instead of improving financial performance, they will experience inefficiency.
 On the other hand, SMEs that experience low financial constraints will find it easier to increase their finances.
 Lenders are not worried about the risk of default, so they impose moderate repayment requirements on SMEs.
 For SMEs with low financial constraints, the increased financial capital will be used to finance profitable business opportunities.
 This is done by increasing creativity and innovation effectively and efficiently, thereby encouraging higher financial performance.
-This finding supports the findings of Altaf and Ahmad (2018), where they also find that companies experiencing financial constraints will find it easier to increase their financial capital, because they will more easily access external credit with low loan interest.
-This also supports the findings of Banos-Caballero et al. (2014), where companies that are financially constrained will find it difficult to increase working capital.
+This finding supports the findings of Altaf & Ahmad (2019), where they also find that companies experiencing financial constraints will find it easier to increase their financial capital because they will more easily access external credit with low loan interest.
+This also supports the findings of Baños-caballero et al. (2014), where companies that are financially constrained will have a lower optimal working capital point.
+This means that companies that are financially constrained will find it difficult to increase working capital.
 When available working capital is limited, this will have a negative impact on financial performance, due to lost sales and discounted payments in the purchase of raw materials.